UTSDataArena/examples/docs-software/paraview.md

 # Paraview

 [Paraview](http://www.paraview.org/) is a GUI based toolkit for visualizing scientifical data in 3D.
 It is built on top of the Visualization Toolkit (VTK) and offers parallel processing and rendering capabilities.
+It also can visualize live simulation data.

 TODO: insert cool pic of paraview?